jhucsf/fall2021/assign/assign04.md

 \[One important detail to note here is that directly accessing fields of structs in a memory-mapped file will only yield the correct value if the byte ordering used in the file is the same as the byte ordering used by the system on which the program is running.
-As mentioned above, you may assume this as a simplifying assumption in your code.\]
+As mentioned earlier, you may assume this as a simplifying assumption in your code.\]

 Other important data types in `<elf.h>` include `Elf64_Shdr`, which describes